 Home Forward has selected a design team and construction contractor for the development of affordable housing on approximately one acre of a three-acre site owned by PCC.
 The college will be redeveloping an existing workforce training center and Home Forward will add 84 new apartment homes adjacent to PCC's new workforce facility.
 Home Forward's building will also include 4,200 square feet of ground floor commercial space for the Native American Youth and Family Center (NAYA).
+In 2022, PCC began building its new workforce training center and NAYA and Home Forward received ARPA funding to build out the commercial space as an early learning center.
+Affordable housing and early learning center construction will begin once PCC completes its new building, currently scheduled for completion in October 2023.
+The project will include 28 Faircloth-to-RAD units.

-Baldwin Site Redevelopment (The Hattie Redmond)
+The Hattie Redmond

 Home Forward successfully competed for funding from the State of Oregon to redevelop 12 units of market-rate housing currently located on NE Interstate and Baldwin into 60 studio apartments which will serve as Permanent Supportive Housing for people who have experienced homelessness.
-Home Forward is partnering with the Urban League of Portland to ensure culturally sensitive services are provided on site.
-A design team has been selected, community outreach has been completed and financing partners have been selected.
-Financial closing and start of construction are planned for October 2021.
+Home Forward is partnering with the Urban League of Portland to ensure culturally responsive services are provided on site.
+A design team and contractor has been selected, community outreach has been completed and finance closing took place in September 2021.
+Currently, the project is under construction with completion scheduled for November 2022.